Dear Parents and Guardians,

 Parents are important in St. Mary’s.
 Originally founded in 1852, St. Mary's always strives to maintain open and honest communication between parents and teachers.
 If you have any questions or concerns or need more information about any area of school life, always feel free to contact your son's classroom teacher to arrange a meeting or telephone the school office to arrange for an appointment.

 Newcomers to the school will have an exciting year ahead.
 We welcome returning pupils back to a new school year.
 All pupils have the advantage of joining a closely-knit community whose small size allows us to get to know each boy as an individual.
 We hope that your son will feel the same way about the school.
 Junior Infants, in particular, will have their first experience of a regular school schedule.
 They will be so busy in their class that it is doubtful that they will have too much time to dwell on feelings of being separated from home, but it is important to acknowledge such feelings if they arise.

-Once again, may I extend a warm welcome to both new and returning St. Mary’s families for the 2019-2020 school year.
-We look forward to continued contact and communication with all of you.
+Once again, may I extend a warm welcome to both new and returning St. Mary’s families for the present and coming school academic year.

 Mol an Óige agus Tiocfaidh Sí.
 Praise youngsters and they will thrive!

 Mr Noel Scully.